Mathias-SantAnna/PokeCards/README.md

 ## Target Audience Testing

-In this section, it will be analyzed the expected wishes raised in the User Description presented in the README file for this project.
+In this section, it will be analyzed the expected wishes raised in the User Stories presented in the README file for this project.

 1. The possibility to quickly find and comprehend the controls for the game, to easily operate it.